TABLE OF CONTENTS

 - Other methods of image scanning

-This topic explains how can you test Aqua's image scanning feature after you sign up and in free trial.
-In this document, Let us consider a use case of adding an image to Aqua from a registry and see the actions and results of scanning the image in Aqua.
-As a prerequisite, your Aqua admin should first integrate with a image registry from which you want to add an image for scanning.
+This topic explains how you can test Aqua's image scanning feature after you sign up and in the free trial.
+In this document, we will consider a use case of adding an image to Aqua from a registry and see the actions and results of scanning the image in Aqua.
+As a prerequisite, your Aqua admin should first integrate with an image registry from which you want to add an image for scanning.

 When you sign up with Aqua, you are assigned with Aqua's Advanced plan during trial period.
-Image scanning process covered in this document explained with features offered in the Advanced plan.
-When you purchase a plan, features offered in image scanning may vary depends on the selected plan.
-When your trial period expires and if you want to continue with Developer plan which is free of cost, Image Scanning module is not offered.
-You should purchase commercial version of Aqua license with either Team, Advanced, or Enterprise plan to continue using the Image Scanning module.
+The image scanning process covered in this document is explained with features offered in the Advanced plan.
+When you purchase a plan, features offered in image scanning may vary depending on the selected plan.
+When your trial period expires, you will need to purchase the commercial version of the Team, Advanced, or Enterprise plan to continue using the Image Scanning module.

-Following are the prerequisites that you must ensure before you start image scanning:
+The following are required before you start image scanning:

-- Ensure that your Aqua admin integrate Aqua with image registry from which you want to add and scan images.
+- Ensure that your Aqua admin integrates Aqua with an image registry from which you want to add and scan images.
 For more information, refer to General Configurations for Image Registries.

-- Ensure that your security team or Aqua admin define the required image assurance policies from the Policies > Assurance Policies page.
-If you do not want to define a policy at this time, your image will evaluated using out of the box default image assurance policy.
+- Ensure that your security team or Aqua admin defines the required image assurance policies from the Policies > Assurance Policies page.
+If you do not want to define a policy at this time, your image will be evaluated using a predefined default Image Assurance Policy.
 For more information, refer to Image Assurance Policies.

 Image scanning process

-This section explains image scanning process by adding images to Aqua, manually from the integrated image registries.
-Default image assurance policy is considered for the evaluation of this image compliance.
+This section explains the image scanning process by adding images to Aqua, manually from the integrated image registries.
+The Default Image Assurance Policy is considered for the evaluation of this image compliance.
 To execute this process: